Updated May 24, 2023

 Phases of Agile Testing Lifecycle

-- Impact assessment which means gathering inputs from stakeholders and users which will act as a feedback for the next development cycle.
+- Impact assessment means gathering inputs from stakeholders and users, which will act as feedback for the next development cycle.

-- Agile test planning where all the stakeholders come together to plan the testing process, meetings and deliverables.
+- Agile test planning involves the collaboration of all stakeholders to plan the testing process, meetings, and deliverables.

-- Release readiness, a stage where it is decided whether the features that have been developed are ready to go live or not.
+- In the stage of release readiness, the team decides whether the developed features are ready to go live or not.

-- Daily scrums which include an everyday standing morning meeting to catch up on the status of the testing and set up goals for the day.
+- Daily scrums include a regular standing morning meeting to catch up on the testing status and set goals for the day.

-- Agility review where weekly review meetings with stakeholders are held to check up on the progress.
+- Agility review involves holding weekly meetings with stakeholders to assess the progress made.

-Agile testing has its own benefits.
-It is both time and money saving software as it reduces documentation and is very flexible and adaptable to the continuous changes in the business.
-Regular feedback is received from the actual use so that when it reaches the final stage there is the least possibility of the user not being aware of the process.
+Agile testing has its benefits.
+It is both time and money-saving software as it reduces documentation and is very flexible and adaptable to the continuous changes in the business.
+The final stage of the process incorporates regular feedback from actual users, ensuring they may not be fully aware of the ongoing process.

-Agile testing is the perfect software for early detection of defects and as the problems are fixed early, the cost of fixing is also reduced.
+Agile testing is the perfect software for the early detection of defects, and as the problems are fixed early, the cost of fixing is also reduced.
 The final product is customer-centric and of high quality.
 Continuous communication between the teams makes agile testing a success.

 This has been a guide to Agile Testing.
-Here we discussed the Concepts, Phases, Benefits, Test Plan, Methods, Principle, and Values of Agile Testing.
+Here we discussed the concepts, phases, benefits, test plan, methods, principles, and values of agile testing.
 You can also go through our other suggested articles to learn more –